justinsisley/Ghost-Starter-Kit/README.md

 It uses the same markup as the default theme that ships with Ghost, so it should contain examples of just about everything you can do with the [latest Ghost release](https://github.com/TryGhost/Ghost/releases).

-Some basic styles are applied, and there are a few JavaScript examples.
+Some very basic styles are applied, and there are a few JavaScript examples.

 Babel lets us use [ES6 syntax](https://github.com/lukehoban/es6features), which is fun.

-ES6 syntax is compiled to ES5 using CommonJS modules
+ES6 syntax is compiled to ES5 using CommonJS modules, which are then [Browserified](http://browserify.org/) and [uglified](https://github.com/mishoo/UglifyJS).

 ## Installation